rage/programming-23/data/part-12/1-functions-as-arguments.md

 We have mostly worked with functions from the viewpoint of modularity.
 It is true that functions play an important role in managing the complexity of your programs and avoiding code repetition.
 Functions are usually written so that they can be used many times.

 But sometimes you need something resembling a function that you will use just once.
-Lambda expressions allow you to create small, anonymous functions which are created (and discarded) as they are needed.
+Lambda expressions allow you to create small, anonymous functions which are created (and discarded) as they are needed in the code.
 The general syntax is as follows:

 `lambda <parameters> : <expression>`